balrog-ai/experiments/README.md

     - oss: true if your agent (model + strategy) is open-source
     - site: URL/link to more information about your agent
-    - verified: false (See below for results verification)
-    - README.md: Include anything you'd like to share about your agent here!
+    - verified: false (See below for results verification) 5 README.md: Include anything you'd like to share about your agent here!
-5. Run python summarise_results.py <submission-folder-patht>
+6. Run python submit.py <path-to-submission>
-6. Create a pull request to the BALROG/experiments repository with the new folder.
+7. Create a pull request to the BALROG/experiments repository with the new folder.

 You can refer to this [tutorial](https://github.com/balrog-ai/BALROG/blob/main/assets/evaluation.md) for a quick overview of how to evaluate your agent on BALROG.